S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/structural-patterns/delegate-circle.png)

-**Decide and align on how to address drivers affecting multiple domains.**
+**Delegate decisions on how to respond to drivers affecting multiple domains, to representatives.**

-A delegate circle is formed by stakeholders and populated by representatives of those stakeholders.
+To make goverance decisions on their behalf, stakeholders send representatives to form a delegate circle.

-Decisions of a delegate circle are acted upon in the various domains it serves.
+Governance decisions made in a delegate circle are acted upon in the various domains it serves.

 Delegate circles provide a way of steering organizations in alignment to the flow of value, and bring a diversity of perspective to governance decisions.